Blogs

 There’s been a significant rise in the number of attacks on retail workers with the British Retail Consortium reporting:

-• 455 incidents of violence and/or abuse against retail workers each day, on average, in 2019.
+• 455 incidents of violence and/or abuse against retail workers each day.

 • That’s 166,075 across the whole year which is a shocking figure.